HaukeBartsch/redcapfs/readme.md

 # REDCap file system

-A file system interface to an electronic data capture system.
+A file system interface to an electronic data capture system (EDC).
 This implementation uses file system in user space (fuse) to map file system operations to read operations towards a REDCap database.
+This provides an epsilon (as in close-to-zero) interface to the data stored in the EDC.

 Once you start the program you can download a REDCap instrument of your choice by creating a file name in the mounted directory.
 The program will fill your file with the data exported from REDCap.
 Name your file with a specific extension